Steam in Java

 An afternoon at Asembagus

-Visiting Olean in 2008?
-Need some help with transport to chase the trains?
+Visiting Olean in 2015?
+Need some help with arranging steam trains?

 Please contact Zaenal Combo vidicombo@hotmail.com

 Pakis Baru's roster of historic steam locomotives has been put up for sale.
 Prospective purchasers will need a big cheque book - click here for more information (4th September 2004).
 Graham Lee bought Trangkil 4, (which is now effectively a rich man's toy rather than the historic item it should be) and Pakis 1 and 5 in 2004.
 He has since bought Sragi 1 and 14 (6th June 2005), Ceper 5 and Jatibarang 9.
-All are now in the UK.
+All went to the UK although Ceper 5 was later sold on to Barbados.

 If you are mad enough to know a little of what I get up to away from my tour group, then I added a page of pictures (27th September 2002).
-I have also added a feature on a day out on the Cepu Forest Railway (21st August 2002) where you don't have to use the tourist coaches and can have a 'real' train.
 For a very welcome alternative view please read Jan Willem van Dorp's account of Java 2001 (added 19th November 2001) - a lot of thought provoking stuff here.
+David Longman's 2006 report contains a lot of practical information too.

 Most visitors here seem to have some appreciation of traditional Javanese manners.
 Others (Harald Nave, Alfred Luft, Dietmar Kramer, some other Germans and several Japanese) clearly have a lot to learn.
 (8th August 2001).

 There are very few steam powered rack railways still operating outside Europe.
 The Ambarawa Railway Museum in Central Java has operated charter trains for more than 25 years, over the line south-west to Bedono.
 2002 saw the centenary of two of the operating locomotives (B2502/3).
 I have now established an unofficial web site for the railway and the museum.
-The future here looks brighter than it has for a long time with the provincial government supporting the reinstatement of the line in the opposite direction to Tuntang along the lake Rawa Pening which was re-opened for light traffic on 4th March 2002.
-We have established an informal body, the 'Friends of Ambarawa Railway Museum'.
-Click here for more information.
-(Ambarawa information updated 29th October 2002.)
-The Friends have helped preserve C1218 (below) by moving it from Cepu to Ambarawa in 2002 and by August 2006 it was back in working order, seen here working a special train for the LCGB party.
+The future here looks brighter than it has for a long time with the provincial government supporting the reinstatement of the line in the opposite direction to Tuntang along the lake Rawa Pening which was re-opened for light traffic on 4th March 2002 and may see steam trains by the end of 2010.
+A small group of us helped preserve C1218 (below) by moving it from Cepu to Ambarawa in 2002 and by August 2006 it was back in working order, seen here working a special train for the LCGB party.
+Since this wasa first written B5112 has been returned to operational condition,

 C1218 October 2002